Tommy Docherty Profile & Manchester United Managerial Record | Rebuilding Years, FA Cup Glory & Tactical Revolution

 To: 04/07/1977

 Tommy Docherty, often referred to as "The Doc", was a Scottish footballer and manager best known for his lively personality and his spell as Manchester United manager in the 1970s.
 Docherty had a long and varied managerial career, having managed numerous clubs across England and Scotland, but his most famous tenure was at Manchester United, where he revitalized the team following their relegation from the First Division.
-A charismatic and outspoken figure, Docherty was a fan favorite for his bold attacking football and his efforts to rebuild Manchester United during a turbulent period in the club's history.
+A charismatic and outspoken figure, Docherty was a fan favourite for his bold attacking football and his efforts to rebuild Manchester United during a turbulent period in the club's history.

 Tommy Docherty’s Playing Career